hikkistudio/TicTacToe/README.md

 ### Graphics

-A picture of an unknown author used as wallpaper and icons.
+A picture of an unknown author used as background and icons.
 Reference to the anime «sora to ouji to noraneko heart».
 [Link](https://wallpapercrafter.com/114811-anime-nora-to-oujo-to-noraneko-heart-anime-girls-shachi-yuuri-green-eyes-simple-background-nekomimi.html)

 ### Sounds